thebugcatcher/fun_vs_oo/slides.md

 - Abstraction, Inheritance, Encapsulation, Polymorphism

-- Usually Imperative

 - Stateful

 # FUNCTIONAL PROGRAMMING PARADIGM

-- In functional paradigm, we break programs into functons that perform certain operations.
+- In functional paradigm, we break programs into functions that perform specific operations.

 - In FP, functions as first-class "objects".